 | Containerized CI/CD pipeline | Bypass | Disposable and isolated environment |

-Here is how to switch between modes during a session: type /mode plan or /mode normal in the Claude Code prompt.
+Here is how to switch between modes during a session: type Shift+Tab (toggle Plan mode) or Shift+Tab (toggle back to normal) in the Claude Code prompt.
 To understand the subtleties of custom commands and skills, consult the dedicated guide.

 Key takeaway: Plan mode gives you an overview before any modification - prefer it for multi-file changes.